 Beer is a common ingredient at backyard cookouts, usually as a beverage.
 But research suggests marinating meat with beer, particularly dark beer, can curb the creation of polycyclic aromatic hydrocarbons (PAHs).
 These carcinogenic chemicals form as fat and juices drip from meat onto flames or embers, which then send smoky PAHs wafting up to coat the surface of our food.

 PAHs can exist in more than 100 different combinations, some of which are found in known toxic cocktails like cigarette smoke and car exhaust.
-These chemicals have caused tumors, birth defects and reproductive problems in lab animals, according to the U.S. EPA, but the same effects have not been seen in humans.
+These chemicals have caused tumors, birth defects and reproductive problems in lab animals, according to the Environmental Protection Agency (EPA), but the same effects have not been seen in humans.
 The National Cancer Institute says PAHs "become capable of damaging DNA only after they are metabolized by specific enzymes in the body."
 Nonetheless, health concerns raised in a 2002 report have led the European Union to set safety standards for PAHs in food.

 Previous studies have shown that beer, wine, tea and rosemary marinades can reduce carcinogens in cooked meat, but until now little was known about how various beer styles affect this phenomenon.
 And according to the recent study, the kind of beer seems to make a pretty significant difference.